 A complaint focuses upon the alleged misconduct of another and seeks punishment for the offender.
 A grievance focuses upon the alleged effects experienced by the grievant (perceived unfair treatment or violation of rights or in general unsatisfactory working conditions) and seeks relief for the grievant.

-For complaints or grievances, please contact the UW Oshkosh Affirmative Action Director by calling (920) 424-2296.
+For complaints or grievances based on any protected status such as race, color, sex, religion, national origin, age or disability, please contact the UW Oshkosh Equal Opportunity, Equity & Affirmative Action Director by calling (920) 424-1166.

 This Affirmative Action Policy plus others in the UW Oshkosh Faculty and Academic Staff Handbook address harassment and discrimination in all forms, covering those with legally protected status for reasons of ethnicity, gender, gender identity, religion, age, national origin, ancestry, disability, sexual orientation, or other reasons.

 These policies apply to all faculty, staff, and students with respect to activities occurring on any University property and University-related activities occurring off-campus.
 They also apply to the activities of recognized student organizations including fraternities and sororities.
 The University will not tolerate harassment of its faculty, staff, or students by persons conducting business with or visiting the University, even though such persons are not directly affiliated with the University.

 Harassment is conduct towards another person or identifiable group of persons that has the purpose or effect of: